aakash1104/IndentationChecker/README.md

 ```
 ./checkIndentation.sh <NAME_OF_C++_FILE> <TAB_WIDTH>
 ```

+### Assumptions

+This script assumes that your C++ code compiles.
+If you have extra curly braces that may program to throw an error, the script will not compute indentation widths correctly!

 ## Author

-Written By: Aakash Prabhu - University of California, Davis
+Written By: Aakash Prabhu, December 2016 (University of California, Davis)